matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

   (.getElementById js/document id))
 ~~~

-This function is very straightforward, despite the interaction with the JavaScript host platform.
-All it does it get a DOM element by ID.
+This function is very straightforward despite the interaction with the JavaScript host platform.
+All it does is getting a DOM element by ID.
 Next, we have the ````number-format```` function:

 ~~~
 (defn number-format